ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     ...
     ~~~

-    When you've have located the type you want, in this case `Linux LVM`, return to the question by pressing `q` and type the type's index number.
-For the `Linux LVM` is `44`:
+    When you have located the type you want, in this case `Linux LVM`, return to the question by pressing `q` and type the type index number.
+For the `Linux LVM` is `44` in this case:

     ~~~sh
     Partition type or alias (type L to list all): 44
     ~~~

-10. After indicating the type and pressing enter, `fdisk` will indicate you if the change has been done properly and will exit the command:
+10. After indicating the type and pressing enter, `fdisk` indicates you if the change has been done properly and will exit the command:

     ~~~sh
     Changed type of partition 'Linux filesystem' to 'Linux LVM'.